 For several weeks each summer, Iceland is the ‘land of the midnight sun’ – an ideal place to enjoy the magic of endless days with the most dramatic and vibrantly colored sunsets.
+There are tons of other wonderful things to do in the summer in Iceland, but this might be its most unique feature.
 There is no night sky and the sunshine is everlasting.
 This strange natural phenomenon occurs at the North Pole, during the summer months, and reaches its peak on Midsummer Day (June 21) when the sun is visible for a full 24 hours!
 The same happens at the South Pole, in the middle of the summer months in that region (December 21).
 If you wish to experience the midnight sun in Iceland, here’s everything you need to know about this spectacular natural wonder!

 Why Does the Midnight Sun Occur?